open-education-api/specification/ROADMAP.md

 - Design a better mechanism for updating the overview of institution OOAPI endpoints
 - Add the institution identifier in the OOAPI specification.
-- Add BIV classification to each OOAPI endpoint.
+- Define guidelines for authentication and autorisation for the implementation of the OOAPI